ismailazdad/StreamMovie/README.md

 ## Features

-- Search and browse a vast library of movies using TMDb.
 - Obtain torrent magnet links from YTS.mx.
 - Stream movies directly from torrent sources.
 - User-friendly interface for an enjoyable movie-watching experience.